Dylaan94/Japanese-Conjugation-App/README.md

 https://japanese-conjugation-app.herokuapp.com/

-- NOTE: Only N5 N4 and past tense currently work.
+- NOTE: Only N5 and N4 currently work.
 Complete database is in progress

 #### gif below (may take some time to load!)